How to Stay Safe During the Busy Holiday Travel Season

 Thanksgiving Weekend Can Be Deadly

 The sheer number of cars on the road increases the risk of accidents, but traffic isn't the whole story.
-Drunk driving, night driving, and poor weather conditions can all make the roads more dangerous as people head home from their feasts.
+Drunk driving, night driving5 Tips Driving Night Over Holidays Blog, and poor weather conditions can all make the roads more dangerous as people head home from their feasts.
 On Black Friday, road rage can also play a role, as drivers compete for parking spaces and crowd the roads near shopping centers.

 Stay Safe and Alert This Holiday Weekend